MTI TEK

 • Dimensionality Reduction (optional but recommended):

-High-dimensional embeddings can face the "curse of dimensionality" in clustering, where increasing dimensions require exponentially more data to capture patterns accurately, leading to issues like data sparsity, distance concentration, and overfitting.
+High-dimensional embeddings (typically 384-1536 dimensions) can face the "curse of dimensionality" in clustering, where increasing dimensions require exponentially more data to capture patterns accurately, leading to issues like data sparsity, distance concentration, and overfitting.

 Dimensionality reduction techniques help by: